 Sabita Devi Kishorepuria, is a Non-Executive Director of the Company.
 She completed her Matriculation from Patna University.
 Since October 1994, She has been an integral part of the company's board.
 She is overseeing projects related to Corporate Social Responsibility.
-Additionally, she also looks after the woman safety and the prevention of sexual harassment at our office and facilities.
+With over 20 years of experience, she also oversees women's safety and the prevention of sexual harassment at our office and facilities.